No Products in the Cart

 Symptoms of antifreeze poisoning include nausea and vomiting, trouble walking (wobbly, almost as if drunk), seizures and coma.
 Call your vet immediately if you see any of these signs and they will guide you in the next steps.

-To prevent antifreeze poisoning, store all household and automotive chemicals away from pets in an unreachable and a securely closed place.
-Clean any garage spills quickly and find pet-friendly ways to treat your pipes for winter.
-In addition, use dog booties on walks or wipe your pup's paws after being outside to protect against licking any antifreeze that may have been on the ground.
+To prevent antifreeze poisoning, store all automotive and household chemicals away from pets in an unreachable and a securely closed place.
+Clean any garage spills quickly and look into pet-friendly ways to treat your pipes for winter.
+In addition, use dog booties on winter walks or wipe your pup's paws after being outside to protect against licking any antifreeze that may have been on the ground.